In Mauritania, push to phase out private schools divides opinion

 Of those who enrol, many remain barely literate.
 About 95 percent of Mauritanian children cannot read or understand texts their peers in other countries would not have a problem with by age 10, the United Nations education agency noted.

-or by 2030, want to standardise the system while making education affordable.
-According to the World Bank, 58 percent of the population is too poor to access quality education or healthcare.
+Officials, who are now racing to revamp the sector by 2030, want to standardise the system while making education affordable.
+According to the World Bank, 58 percent of the population is too impoverished to access quality education or healthcare.

 However, critics warn that rushing policies will be detrimental.